insilica/rs-srvc/docs/overview.rst

 Create a project
 ================

-Every SRVC project is defined by an sr.yaml file.
-It specifies the project configuration, labels, and review flows.
+Every SRVC project has an sr.yaml configuration which specifies labels, review flows, and other parameters.

-Here is a sample ``sr.yaml`` from the `srvc-template repository <https://github.com/insilica/srvc-template/blob/main/sr.yaml>`_.
+See the ``sr.yaml`` from the `srvc-template repository <https://github.com/insilica/srvc-template/blob/main/sr.yaml>`_:

 .. code-block:: yaml